Kerris Dorsey: Career

 Dorsey guest starred as Molly in one episode in Don't Trust the B---- in Apartment 23, and had a small role in Sons of Anarchy as Ellie Winston.
-In 2012, she gained a supporting role as Sadie in the Disney Channel Original Movie Girl vs. Monster.
-Dorsey starred as Bridget Donovan on the Showtime crime drama series Ray Donovan.
+In 2012, she was in a supporting role as Sadie in the Disney Channel Original Movie Girl vs. Monster.
+She starred as Bridget Donovan on the Showtime crime drama series Ray Donovan.